Information for Authors

 Manuscript preparation for articles already accepted for publication

 The Title page should include the title, name(s) of the author(s), and institutional affiliation for each author.
-It should also include name, address, telephone number, and e-mail address of the author responsible for correspondence as well as the name and address of the author to whom requests for reprints should be sent.
-Page numbering should begin on this page.
+It should also include name, address, telephone number, and e-mail address of the author responsible for correspondence.

-Each article should include an Abstract of no more than 100 words, beginning on a separate page.
-The Text should also begin on a separate page.
+Each article should include an Abstract of no more than 100 words.
 The first numbered section should follow the introduction of the article.
-References should be cited in the text by author's last name and the year of publication.
 Footnotes should be kept to a minimum and should be placed at the bottom of the page on which the footnote number appears.
 Once typeset, footnotes can continue onto a second page but cannot continue onto a third.
 Each footnote is a separate paragraph.
 Do not number author affiliations or acknowledgments of support or assistance.
 Equations should be numbered consecutively with Arabic numerals.

 Tables should be typewritten, each on a separate page, and numbered sequentially with Arabic numerals; each should have a brief, descriptive title; each should be designed to fit on a page without undue compression.
 Vertical rules should not be used.
 They should be as self-explanatory as possible, incorporating any necessary descriptive material in an unnumbered footnote.